ctucker/calculator/README.md

     * the inputs "1,\n2" and "1,2\n" are invalid (either comma *or* newline, not both, and no trailing separator).
       You don't need to handle this case in your code.

+#### Delimiters

+* Allow for the specification of an arbitrary additional delimiter in your input
+* To change the delimiter, a line can be optionally added to the start of the input in the form:

+        //[delimiter]\n[numbers ...]

+ For example, to change the delimiter to a semi-colon, the input would be:

+        //;\n2;3;4

+* The delimiter specification is optional.
+In its absence, the existing rules should hold.
+All of your existing tests should continue to pass.